Want to know more? — Subscribe

 - Using my app, how long does it take for the user to solve their need?

-- What features does the app need to have that will solve my users’ problem?
+- What features does the app need to have that will solve my users' problems?

 All that helps show you how successful your startup is at solving the problem that customers have.
 It will also allow you to identify the app features that are most critical to develop during these first stages.
-For example, if you are going to develop a shop app you need to consider features as attractive good cards, easy user navigation and check out among other important UX features for retail apps.
-But, of course, figure out all that from your audience’s needs.
+For example, suppose you are going to develop a shop app.
+In that case, you need to consider features as attractive good cards, easy user navigation, and check out, among other important UX features for retail apps.
+But, of course, figure out all that from your audience's needs.

-As you go from app concept design to decisive action, you’ll need evidence that your idea is viable in the real world.
+As you go from app concept design to decisive action, you'll need proof that you've pitched the idea viable in the real world.

 - Idea approval from 10 potential customers

 - 1 successful sale of a product concept

 USP is an abbreviation for a unique selling point: how your product differentiates from others in the market.
 That's a question that you'll need market research to answer.
 Make sure that you convey this question to your potential customers, and take note of their responses.